larsrh/libisabelle/README.md

 1. Run the `sbt` script to fetch all required Scala dependencies.
    After this is done, you are in the SBT shell.
+2. Compile the sources with `compile`.
-2. Type `bootstrap/run 2015`, which will download and extract the latest supported Isabelle version for you.
+3. Bootstrap an Isabelle installation using `bootstrap/run 2015`, which will download and extract the latest supported Isabelle version for you.

 On some systems, you might need to install Perl, Python, and/or some additional libraries.